linoreki/Encrypted_Message/README.md

 - Management system for authorized public keys.

 ## Project Structure
+- `clientGUI.py`: Client code that connects to the server, sends, and receives messages but with GUI.
 - `client.py`: Client code that connects to the server, sends, and receives messages.
 - `server.py`: Server code that handles client connections and relays messages between them.
 - `gen_key.py`: Script to generate RSA keys for the server and clients.
 - `add_key.py`: Script to add public keys to the server's authorized keys file.
 - `test.py`: Test script to verify encryption and decryption functionality using the generated keys.
+- `main.py`: Script to run all services in a GUI interface.

 ## Requirements